 You can either do this by buying a ticket to SkyPark Observation Deck, or by visiting CÉ LA VI Sky Bar.
 It’s roughly the same price for an Observation Deck ticket or a cocktail at the bar, though from the bar you can’t get to the very edge of the roof.
 Either way, sunset is a popular time.
-Unfortunately if you’re not a hotel guest there is no way to swim in the rooftop pool is to book a stay*.
+The only way you can swim in the rooftop pool is to book a stay*.

 SkyPark Observation Deck

 The SkyPark Observation Deck (Website, Tripadvisor Reviews*) is on the roof of the spaceship at the top of Marina Bay Sands.
 You can get tickets here* – make sure to tick the option ‘Admission to Sands Skypark’.
 There are signs to lifts for the SkyPark in the main atrium.
 Obviously, try and visit when it’s not raining when sometimes the rooftop can be in the clouds.

 CÉ LA VI Sky Bar & Sky Lounge

 Key Information: Open weekdays 4-10:30pm, Sat 12-10:30pm and Sun 12-9pm.
 Reservations are recommended.